loay106/serverless-nodejs-twitter-median/README.md

-# Calculate the median of the last 1000 tweets with a REST API function using serverless framework
+# Median length of the last tweets on Twitter

 This project implements a lambda AWS function using the serverless framework, which exposes a REST API to compute the median length of the last 1000 tweets.